metridoc-archives/metridoc-job-cli/README.md

 println "hello world"
 ```

 assuming you stored this into a file called `Hello.groovy`, you can run `mdoc Hello.groovy`.
+For more complex examples
+please see the [recipes](https://github.com/metridoc/metridoc-job-cli/tree/master/src/recipes) section of the code.

+#### Jobs